Distributed controller synthesis for deadlock avoidance: Two locks per process

-Invariant 1 expresses that the edges we removed from $\Gp$ to get $H$ were not useful for the "deadlock scheme".
-Invariant 2, along with Lemma~\ref{lem:soundpartialds}, guarantees that we can always extend a "deadlock scheme" over $Z$ to a sufficient one if it exists.
-Invariant 3 maintains the existence of a "deadlock scheme" over $Z$.
+Invariant 1 expresses that the edges we removed from $\Gp$ to get $H$ were not essential for finding a "full deadlock scheme for $\PP$".
+Invariant 2, along with Lemma~\ref{lem:soundpartialds}, will guarantee that we can always extend a "$Z$-deadlock scheme" to a full one, if one exists.
+Invariant 3 maintains the existence of a "$Z$-deadlock scheme", while $Z$ is growing.

-We extend $Z$ as much as we can while maintaining those.
-In the end we either obtain a "sufficient deadlock scheme" (that is, $Z$ is large enough so that all processes outside of $\Proc_Z$ are $Z$-lockable), or a non-sufficient one that we cannot extend anymore.
+Our algorithm will extend $Z$ as much as possible while maintaining the three invariants.
+In the end we either obtain a "full $Z$-deadlock scheme" for $\PP$, or a "$Z$-deadlock scheme" that is not full, but cannot be extended anymore.
+In the second case we show that no "full deadlock scheme" exists.

-We may also at some point observe contradictions in the edges of $H$ that forbid any "sufficient deadlock scheme", in which case we can conclude immediately thanks to Invariant 1.
+We may also at some point observe contradictions in the edges of $H$ that exclude the existence of any "full deadlock scheme" for $H$, in which case we can conclude immediately thanks to Invariant 1.